datacarpentry/python-ecology-lesson/01-starting-with-data.md

 within fields of our data.
 For example, we might want to calculate the average weight of all individuals per plot.

-We can also extract basic statistics for all rows in a column, individually using the syntax below:
+We can calculate basic statistics for all records in a single column using the syntax below:

 ```python
 surveys_df['wgt'].describe()